 Jefferson’s Rye Cognac Cask Finish

-This new rye from Jefferson’s is only the second time the brand has released this type of whiskey (the first was a 10-year-old rye sourced from Canada).
-This time around, the whiskey is American and was finished for a minimum of nine months in cognac casks sourced from France (the brand has released wine and rum cask-finished bourbons before).
+This cask-finished whiskey from Jefferson’s is the second rye release from the brand (the first was a 10-year-old rye sourced from Canada).
+This time around, the whiskey is American and was finished for a minimum of nine months and maximum of 19 months in cognac casks sourced from France (the brand has released wine and rum cask-finished bourbons before).
 The effects here are subtle but tangible, with a bit of citrus, nutmeg and extra caramel present to round out the classic rye flavors, along with strong hints of cherry and grape.
 I suspect this is a younger rye than the original 10-year-old, but the backbone of the whiskey is strong and vibrant.

 Westward Pinot Noir Cask